max8938/FinalCallATC/README.md

 - Communicating with ATC using voice and hearing their replies.
 - Push to talk either by holding top button of the left VR controller (e.g. triangle on PSVR2 controller.
 OpenVR needed) or activating AUX switch/button on audio panel or holding PTT button in app's window.
 - AI can calculate heading and distance to the start of the final approach for the destination runway.
-- Working audio panel, radios & transponder controls on Cessna 172 and Baron 58.
+- Working audio panel, radios & transponder controls on Cessna 172, Baron 58 and Q400.
 For other planes, radio panel cannot be controlled at the moment.
 - Individual radio volume controls.
 - You can hear ATC only if tuned to the correct frequency and radio is active on the audio panel.
 - ATC can hear you only if you are tuned correctly and the correct mic output is selected.